Facebook Messenger Rooms: How to use the free Zoom video chat competitor

-Facebook is getting in on the group-video-chat game with a new feature called Messenger Rooms, which seems set to compete with services like Zoom, Skype and Microsoft Teams as more people turn to video chat amid coronavirus lockdowns and quarantines.
+Facebook's new group video chat feature Messenger Rooms is getting ready to compete with services like Zoom, Skype and Microsoft Teams, as more people turn to video chat amid coronavirus lockdowns and quarantines.

-Facebook users will be able to create a room from Facebook or the Messenger app, and invite anyone up to 50 people to join a video call -- even if they don't have a Facebook account.
+Facebook users will soon be able to create a video chat room from Facebook or the Messenger app, and invite anyone up to 50 people to join a video call -- even if they don't have a Facebook account.
 There will be no time limits on calls.

 Messenger Rooms arrives as some people are looking for an alternative to Zoom, which has faced a number of security and privacy issues in the past two months.
 (If you are still using Zoom, you can take steps to lock down you meetings and prevent Zoombombing, and learn other hidden tips and tricks).